mewhhaha/little-worker/packages/little-worker/README.md

 In each of the files you created it is expected that you export a route definition as the default export.
 You can import the function `route` from `@mewhhaha/little-worker` (or `@mewhhaha/little-router`) that you can use to properly type your export.

-> When generating the routes we also create an ephemereal constant in each route called PATTERN.
-This should be used as the first paramater of the route to ensure that your route definition matches the file name.
+> Use the eslint plugin from `@mewhhaha/little-worker/eslint-plugin` to ensure that the route is always correct.

 ```tsx
 // In file get.users.$userId.ts